Discovery of nuclear fission: Interpretation

 Meitner found this very hard to believe.

 In November, Hahn travelled to Copenhagen, where he met with Bohr and Meitner.
 They told him that they were very unhappy about the proposed radium isomers.
 On Meitner's instructions, Hahn and Strassmann began to redo the experiments, even as Fermi was collecting his Nobel Prize in Stockholm.
-Assisted by Clara Lieber and Irmgard Bohne, they isolated the three radium isotopes (verified by their half-lives) and used fractional crystallisation to separate them from the barium carrier by adding barium bromide crystals in four steps.
+Assisted by Clara Lieber and Irmgard Bohne, Hahn and Strassmann isolated the three radium isotopes (verified by their half-lives) and used fractional crystallisation to separate them from the barium carrier by adding barium bromide crystals in four steps.
 Since radium precipitates preferentially in a solution of barium bromide, at each step the fraction drawn off would contain less radium than the one before.
 However, they found no difference between each of the fractions.
 In case their process was faulty in some way, they verified it with known isotopes of radium; the process was fine.
+Hahn and Strassmann found a fourth radium isotope.
+Their half-lives were formulated as such by Hahn and Strassmann:

 On 19 December, Hahn wrote to Meitner, informing her that the radium isotopes behaved chemically like barium.
 Anxious to finish up before the Christmas break, Hahn and Strassmann submitted their findings to Naturwissenschaften on 22 December without waiting for Meitner to reply.
 Hahn understood that a "burst" of the atomic nuclei had occurred, but he was unsure about that interpretation.
 Hahn concluded the article in "Naturwissenschaften" with: "As chemists... we should substitute the symbols Ba, La, Ce for Ra, Ac, Th.
 As 'nuclear chemists' fairly close to physics we cannot yet bring ourselves to take this step which contradicts all previous experience in physics."

 Frisch normally celebrated Christmas with Meitner in Berlin, but in 1938 she accepted an invitation from Eva von Bahr to spend it with her family at Kungälv, and Meitner asked Frisch to join her there.
 Meitner received the letter from Hahn describing his chemical proof that some of the product of the bombardment of uranium with neutrons was barium.
 Barium had an atomic mass 40% less than uranium, and no previously known methods of radioactive decay could account for such a large difference in the mass of the nucleus.

 Nonetheless, she had immediately written back to Hahn to say: "At the moment the assumption of such a thoroughgoing breakup seems very difficult to me, but in nuclear physics we have experienced so many surprises, that one cannot unconditionally say: 'It is impossible.'"
 Meitner felt that Hahn was too careful a chemist to make an elementary blunder, but found the results difficult to explain.
 All the nuclear reactions that had been documented involved chipping protons or alpha particles from the nucleus.
 Breaking it up seemed far more difficult.
 However the liquid drop model that Gamow had postulated suggested the possibility that an atomic nucleus could become elongated and overcome the surface tension that held it together.